 Mistakes happen.
 Many people don’t know how to manage a checking account until they make a mess of it.
 How to manage a checking account is typically not taught in school or by your parents.

 If you’re currently are unbanked, you are not alone.
 A report from the FDIC says approximately 25 percent of Americans are either underbanked or unbanked.
 That means unbanked Americans are likely forced to pay high fees at checking cashing stores, purpose money orders, use prepaid debit cards, and turn to payday loans or pawn shops when emergency cash is needed.

 Bank accounts for bad credit give you a second chance

-Get the tools to help you manage your finances more easily a bad credit bank account – dump your prepaid card.
+Open a bank account with bad credit to re-establish a good banking record while getting all the benefits of a checking account.
+Get the tools to help you manage your finances more easily with a bad credit bank account – dump your prepaid card.

-10 Bank Accounts for Bad Credit
+11 Top Bank Accounts for Bad Credit

 If you’ve run into financial trouble and need to re-establish a bank account, check out these bank accounts for bad credit:

-1. BBVA Compass Bank
+1. BBVA Bank

-- Apply with only $25 opening deposit
+- Apply with only a $25 opening deposit

 - No monthly service charge